 While Grandparents Day has been going for some years now around the world (the dates may differ by country), in Western Australia we celebrated our first Grandparents Day in 2012.

-Here at The Richardson, we like to think of every day as Grandparents Day!
-We love welcoming our residents family and friends to spend time with them at their home at The Richardson.
-In fact, we recently held a Grandparents day with lawn bowls, activity stations and morning tea – everyone had a great time!
+Here at Oryx, we like to think of every day as Grandparents Day!
+We love welcoming our residents family and friends to spend time with them at their home at The Richardson or The Queenslea.
+In fact, we recently held a family High Tea where beautiful classical music floated gently around the room, creating the perfect ambience for our guests to indulge in both pleasant conversation and the consumption of delicious morsels of food created by our chefs – everyone had a great time!

 Here are 5 more ideas on how you can celebrate National Grandparents Day this year: